Sonic the Hedgehog

 - Not-So-Harmless Villain: While often seen as far more pathetic than Robotnik by the Freedom Fighters, he actually gotten closer to discovering and conquering Knothole than his uncle did.
 In the planned Third Season he would have briefly took control of Robotropolis, though would lose control later on.

 - Screams Like a Little Girl: As seen here.

 - Servile Snarker: Often makes snide remarks about his uncle behind his back, especially in Season 2.

 - The Starscream: He constantly grumbles over having to serve the Doctor, but doesn't actually attempt to harm him.
 By the Second Season he has blatantly come to resent his uncle's abuse and makes a few shrewd plans behind his back (he once attempted an attack on Knothole while Robotnik was gone, as well as making alterations to his base that would ultimately save his life when it was destroyed).
 He simply plays along until Robotnik is electrocuted in the final episode, then is seen donning his uncle's trademark yellow cape.
 He does, however, resemble Starscream in voice, especially considering his voice is done by Charlie Adler.

 - You Have Failed Me: Robotnik attempts this indirectly in "The Doomsday Project", leaving him to die in his imploding base out of spite.
 Snively however had predicted as much from his uncle and had made his own methods of escape.

 Robotnik: Only room for one, Snively! *closes escape pod*

-Sealed Evil in a Can: In both SatAM and the comics, Naugus spent years trapped in the Void/Zone of Silence (the name depends on the continuity).
+- Sealed Evil in a Can: In both SatAM and the comics, Naugus spent years trapped in the Void/Zone of Silence (the name depends on the continuity).
 In the comics, he escaped and was resealed several times before escaping permanently.
 In the cartoon, he escapes once but willingly returns once he realizes all the time spent in the Void made him unable to withstand being out of it for long.